Why I Like Vanilla is a top-tier shader mod for Minecraft 1.21.11

 Please visit your local church

-The Ultimate Guide to I Like Vanilla: Everything You Need to Know
+The Ultimate Guide to I Like Vanilla

-What It Does
+What Makes It Special?

 Installation Guide